 - Ithaca Falls trail only .2 miles

-- Taughannock Falls is the tallest free-falling waterfall in the northeast is about 20 minutes from Ithaca.
+- Taughannock Falls, in Taughannock Falls State Park, is the tallest free-falling waterfall in the northeast is about 20 minutes from Ithaca.
 The Northrim and south rim trails moderate 2.9 miles and take approximately 1.5hrs.
 You can view the falls from the lookout if you decide to skip the hike.

 With all this Hiking you are sure to need a break to have lunch.
 I recommend packing a portable charcuterie to enjoy at the bottom of Cascadilla Falls. there’s a nice grass area and a stone wall for seating options.